-The mapping shows a high concentration of groundwater dependent vegetation in areas of shallow groundwater up to 10 m below ground, a lesser concentration in areas up to 15 m, and occasional occurrence where the water table approaches 20 m below ground.
+The mapping shows a high concentration of groundwater-dependent vegetation in areas of shallow groundwater up to 10 m below ground, a lesser concentration in areas up to 15 m, and occasional occurrence where the water table approaches 20 m below ground.
 Where the water table is deeper than 20 m below ground, such as throughout most of the Larrimah water management zone, the few GDEs mapped are sustained by shallower perched aquifers which are not associated with the TLA.
-Depth to groundwater is mapped in Schedule S and Schedule T. The contours are derived from the DR2 model and should be considered as indicative.
+Depth to groundwater is mapped in Schedule S. The contours are derived from the DR2 model and should be considered as indicative.

-A summary of proportional GDE extent for each water management zone is provided in Table 4.
+Table 4 provides a summary of proportional GDE extent for each water management zone.